Cabel7/Stable-Diffusion-Webui-Kaggle/README.md

 # Stable-Diffusion-Webui-Kaggle
-***Special thanks to [Camenduru](https://github.com/camenduru)***
+***Special thanks to [Camenduru](https://github.com/camenduru)*** Please join our discord server https://discord.gg/k5BwmmvJJU Please join our Kaggle discord server if there is anything you want to know https://discord.com/channels/1077510466470952990/1079115716164329535

 Hello Everyone, although I'm not very good at this but since free colab notebooks are not properly working anymore I tried to make a notebook for Kaggle.